jquery/learn.jquery.com/page/javascript-101/scope.md

 function myFunc() {
   x = 5;
 });
-console.log(x); //5
+console.log(x); // 5
 ```

+This is a bad idea.
+Any variable that is global can have its value changed by any other parts of a program or any other script.
+This is undesirable, as it could lead to unforseen side effects.

-This is a __very bad idea__.
-It's considered bad practise to clutter the global scope.
-You should add as fewer properties as you possibly can to the global object.
+Secondly, it's considered bad practise to clutter the global scope.
+You should add as fewer properties as you possibly can to the global object, and try to keep your program contained within its own scope.
 That's why you'll see libaries such as jQuery often do this:

 ```
 (function() {
   var jQuery = { /* all my methods go here */ };
   window.jQuery = jQuery.
-});
+})();
 ```

 Wrapping everything in a function which is then immediately invoked means all the variables within that function are bound to the _local scope_.
 At the very end you can then expose all your methods by binding the `jQuery` object to the `window`, the _global object_.